cy-polo/Trick-cord-Treat-Autoclaimer/README.md

 Before downloading the directory, please put a ⭐.
 Once you put a ⭐, you can download the directory.

-In the folder you have downloaded, and also extracted, open the console, then install the dependencies with the command :
+In the folder you have downloaded, and also extracted, open the console, then install the dependencies with the command : `npm install`.
-`npm install`

 ### Setup